Create a Reminder Rule

 Next, tell us how to identify the events you want reminders for.
 The Wizard has three of the most common way people can identify the events for which they want reminders:

 • A keyword in the subject: This is useful for events that always have the same word or phrase in the title.
-For example, recurring events or events booked through an appointment scheduling system that uses a subject line template.

 • Events I organized that have other guests**: This is great for reminding attendees of meetings you’ve scheduled.